Administrative Withdrawal Policy

 - Meeting(s) with both the student and the instructor.

-- The decision of the Vice President for Academic Affairs is communicated to the student, the instructor involved, the Office of Financial Assistance, the Registrar’s Office, Information Technology, the Associate Dean for Students (for Storm Lake students only), the Associate Dean of Faculty (for Storm Lake students only), the site director (for Professional & Online Studies students only), and the Associate Dean for Professional & Online Studies (for Professional & Online Studies students only), in writing via email within three business days of receipt of the appeal.
+- The decision of the Vice President for Academic Affairs is communicated to the student, the instructor involved, the Office of Financial Assistance, the Registrar’s Office, Information Technology, the Associate Dean for Students (for Storm Lake students only), the Provost’s Office (for Storm Lake students only), the site director (for Online, Site & Graduate students only), and the Associate Dean for Online, Site & Graduate (for Online, Site & Graduate students only), in writing via email within three business days of receipt of the appeal.

 During the appeal process the student has the right, and obligation, to continue attending the class(es) in question.